antofic/GraphCodable/Docs/CodingRules.md

 #  Coding Rules

-This table summarizes the methods to be used in your `func encode(to encoder: GEncoder) throws { ... }` and `func encode(to encoder: GEncoder) throws { ... }` depending on the type of variable to be encoded and decoded:
+This table summarizes the methods to be used in your `func encode(to encoder: GEncoder) throws { ... }` and `init(from decoder: GDecoder) throws { ... }` depending on the type of variable to be encoded and decoded:

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐